bangbangcon/bangbangcon.github.io/conduct.md

   to talk about themselves, but maybe they just want to enjoy technology -- let them choose!

-* **Read up on the RC social rules!**  The Recurse Center has four social rules:
+* **Read up on the Recurse Center social rules!**  The Recurse Center has four social rules:
   **“no feigning surprise”, “no well-actuallys”, “no backseat driving”, and “no subtle -isms”**.
-We’ve found that they contribute enormously to a supportive, productive, and fun learning environment.
+Although !!Con isn’t a part of RC, we were founded by people who met at RC, and we found that their rules contribute enormously to a supportive, productive, and fun learning environment.
 If you haven’t heard of those before, we encourage you to [read the rules](https://www.recurse.com/manual#sub-sec-social-rules); they’re a